Seniors

 Graduation Info

-May 30: The Senior Checkout Form will be available on May 30th in the guidance office.
+May 22, 2026: The Senior Checkout Form will be available on May 22 in the guidance office.
 All of your books (textbooks, library, etc.), laptops, chargers and cords, etc., must be returned or paid for before graduation.
-The form is due to Mrs. Cooney no later than Friday, June 9.
+The form is due to Mrs. Cooney no later than Wednesday, June 10.

-June 8 & 9: MANDATORY MARCHING PRACTICE will be June 8 & 9 starting at 1pm and lasting until everyone gets it, usually two hours on the first day.
+June 11 & 12: MANDATORY MARCHING PRACTICE will be June 11 & 12 starting at 1pm and lasting until everyone gets it, usually two hours on the first day.
 Please plan ahead.
 Students will be marching alphabetically by last name.
 Participation in practice is required to participate in the graduation ceremony.

-June 10: Graduation is June 10th at 11am.
+June 13: Graduation is June 13th at 11am.
 You must be in the GMTCC CEC room no later than 10 am.
 Yes, you should bring your cap and gown.
-The graduation speaker is Lamoille Union's English teacher, Mr. Keith McKenna.

-July 1: Your school email address will cease to exist on Monday, June 12.
+June 17: Your school email address will cease to exist on June 17, 2026.
 Please plan accordingly.

 Questions?
-See Ms. Tighe or Mrs. Cooney.
+See Mrs. Cooney.

 Yearbook